OSC-Hackathon-Schedule-Tracker/Schedule-Tracker/README.md

 -An api key is required for the calls to openai. (https://platform.openai.com/api-keys)

 Running Program:
-run bot.js through the terminal to add events from announcements to schedule.txt run communication.js through the terminal before entering "npm start" in the terminal while in the schedule-website directory in order to run the website
+-run bot.js through the terminal to add events from announcements to schedule.txt -run communication.js through the terminal before entering "npm start" in the terminal while in the schedule-website directory in order to run the website